ray-project/ray/doc/source/ray-air/examples/dreambooth_finetuning.rst

 Training throughput
 ~~~~~~~~~~~~~~~~~~~

-We ran training using 1, 2, 4, and 8 workers (and 2, 4, 8, and 16 GPUs, respectively) to compare throughput.
+We ran training using 1, 2, and 4 workers/GPUs to compare throughput.

 Setup:

-* 2 x g5.12xlarge nodes with 4 A10G GPUs each
+* One g5.12xlarge nodes with 4 A10G GPUs each
 * Model as configured below
 * Data from this example
 * 200 regularization images